eugene4545/node/README.md

-this is a basic node application showing basic functionalities of node
+this is a basic node application showing the basic functionalities.